 Vespasian and Titus thought well of Falco and used him for missions requiring discretion; Domitian loathed him, reason unknown.
 Camillus Verus was a supporter, but had awkward family background.
 Falco formed friendships with influential members of the Flavian court, notably Julius Frontinus (for whom he worked under cover in Britain) and Rutilius Gallicus with whom he shared an interest in poetry (putative joint recital, AD74 and murky link, ? related to captured Veleda, in late AD77).
 There are recently identified links with élite informers Paccius Africanus and Silius Italicus, against whom he spoke in the Basilica Julia, in AD76 or 77.

-(Fragments only) The Spook Who Spoke, a Plautine comedy, tentatively identified as the prototype for Hamlet; known to have been performed in Palmyra in AD72 and recorded in the pinakes of the Great Library at Alexandria.
+(Fragments only) The Spook Who Spoke, a Plautine comedy, tentatively identified as the prototype for Hamlet; known to have been performed in Palmyra in AD72 and recorded in the pinakes of the Great Library at Alexandria; a revised version may have featured in the Roman Games of AD89.
 A repeat performance, possibly truncated, may have occurred in Rome AD89.
 Love poems (the Aglaia sequence) have not survived.
 Contemporaries deemed his Satires his best work, the favourite being a contemplation on parrots addressed to his personal friend L. Petronius Longus.
 Speech against Paccius Africanus, In re Calpurnia, appears to have been suppressed for political reasons.